Helpful Tips for Online Courses

 Find textbook information on the bookstore website.

 Online courses are designated with a “W” in the section (ex.
 BIOL 1010 W1) and will be viewable in D2L the first day of classes.
 This means if classes start on August 22, your online courses will be available in D2L on August 22.
+If you registered for a course after the first day of classes, it will not be visible in D2L until the following day.

 Compare the courses you registered for in AP OneStop to your courses listed in D2L.
 If you are not registered in AP OneStop, the course will not show up in D2L.
 If you are registered, contact Distance Education Support at email@example.com or 931-221-6625.